lumifyio/lumify/lumify-web-war/src/main/webapp/js/configuration/README.md

     form.ejs
     style.css

 Root JavaScript file must use requirejs, and flightjs.
-Any other `html, js, css, ejs` files in plugin directory will be served at path:
+Any other `html, js, css, ejs, hbs` files in plugin directory will be served at path:

     /jsc/configuration/plugins/[plugin name]/*